voliva/olipass/README.md

 ## Getting Started

-At the current state, this project is based on [expo-cli](https://github.com/expo/expo-cli) (previously known as create-react-native-app).

-It may get ejected soon when we start adding native modules.
+This project is a React Native app, mainly targeted for Android, written in Typescript.

 ### Prerequisites

-You'll need expo-cli installed with its dependencies.
+You'll need react-native installed with its dependencies to build native projects (without expo).

 The following steps will be using yarn, but you can use npm as well.